svei00/react-portfolio/notes.md

     `twitter:description`) as one honest sentence: fullstack engineer in the Inland Empire, California, building React apps. `npm run build` verified clean.
+32. Contact map refined per Svei's feedback: he no longer lives in San Bernardino, so the map/address were updated to a general Southern California framing instead of naming a specific city.
+Marker moved to a neutral central-Inland-Empire point near Ontario, CA `[34.0633, -117.6509]`, zoomed out further (zoom 9) to read as regional rather than a home pin; popup changed to "Open to remote & Southern California" (his pick, doubles as an availability signal); the on-page address text below the form now reads "Southern California" instead of a named city.
+Map itself stays (Svei confirmed keeping it, just wanted it decoupled from any specific address). `npm run build` verified clean.